ravi-kumar7/documentation/docs/device-connect/react-native.md

 :::

 ## Integration Flow
-Assuming the bridge has been setup between your project and device connect as per [this](/device-connect/react-native.html#setting-up-the-bridge) section, the following would be the flow in your app:
+Assuming the bridge has been setup between your project and DeviceConnect as per [this](/device-connect/react-native.html#setting-up-the-bridge) section, the following would be the flow in your app:

 <img src="/client_workflow.png" alt="Client Workflow" style="width:80%;height:80%" />